It's the law.

 - Properly sized tire chains must be in your possession if snow tires are not mounted to your vehicle.

-The police officer at the entrance of Little Cottonwood Canyon will make the determination of a vehicle's safety based on known road condition information.
+Police Officers at the entrance of Little Cottonwood Canyon will make the determination of a vehicle's safety based on known road condition information.
 2-wheel drive vehicles with 4 mounted snow tires MAY be denied access to the canyon if law enforcement believes they present a hazard to other motorists.
+Locals can expedite Traction Law screening by participating in UDOT’s Cottonwood Canyons Sticker Program.